TWan777/side/spec/bridge/README.md

  - `Channel`, A channel functions as a conduit for interchain operations between a designated module on the SIDE blockchain and a vault on an external blockchain.
 It guarantees that the vault exclusively accepts transactions sent from the specified module.
 Additionally, it triggers an acknowledgment function of the module to update states by monitoring received transactions that interact with the vault on the external blockchain.
  - `Relayer` is a permissionless off-chain process with the ability to read the state of and submit transactions to a defined set of ledgers using the SIDE bridge protocol.
  - `TSS network` is a collaborative network consisting of validators, each possessing a share of the TSS private key.
 This collective ownership is crucial for controlling the vault account effectively.
- - `Peggy Token`: A tokenized asset pegged on the SIDE blockchain, enabling smooth interoperability.
-This involves locking assets on a counterparty chain and minting equivalent tokens on the SIDE blockchain, facilitating seamless cross-chain asset transfers while maintaining a fixed value ratio.
-For consistency and clarity, all peggy tokens must adhere to the naming convention: they should commence with the prefix `side/` followed by a hash generated from `chain_id`, `vault address`, and `symbol`.
-This ensures a standardized and identifiable nomenclature for peggy tokens.

 ## Telebase Core